rcverse/Another-Noun-Phrase-Extractor/README.md

 ### Configuration Options

-ANPE provides a flexible configuration system to customize the extraction process.
+ANPE provides a flexible configuration system to further customize the extraction process.
 These options can be passed as a dictionary when initializing the extractor.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|